Mongolia Trip Report Part 2 - Golden Eagle Festival and The Gobi

 Grizzly Peak

-Grizzly Peak p mid November
+Grizzly Peak in mid November

 Sparrowhawk